Join Our Mailing List

 To receive announcements regarding events, wine releases and more, please join our mailing list.

-Sagemoor sits on a largely west facing slope just north of Pasco, right next to the Columbia River.
+Sagemoor sits on a largely west-facing slope just north of Pasco, right next to the Columbia River.
 Sagemoor, Bacchus, and Dionysus vineyards are part of one of Washington's newest AVAs - White Bluffs AVA.
-Here, location is everything, and we’ve made every effort to lock up the best fruit that matches our style for our Sestina and Gravura Bordeaux-style red blends.
+Here, location is everything, and we’ve made every effort to lock up the best fruit that matches our style for Sestina and Gravura.
 The newer Dionysus Cabernet Sauvignon block is planted on a gently west-facing slope near the river.
 These old vines, planted in 1973, provide a great expression of complexity, including blackberry and cassis fruit, some earthy tones, and an unmistakable bay leaf note that sets it apart.
 The nearby Bacchus block, planted in 1972 to Cabernet Sauvignon and Cabernet Franc, is startlingly different, at a higher elevation, up on a weather-exposed promontory.
 The fruit from here is very elegant, often almost medium-bodied, but beautifully nuanced and complex.
 Black cherry and red currant form the backbone, but there is a wide array of savory complexities, including fresh loam, saddle leather, fresh tobacco, mountain flowers, and a sweet minerality.

 We sourced Grenache from this site for the first time in 2013.
 Planted in 1999 on a steep, south-facing slope on Snipes Mountain, the soil here has great drainage, with fractured basalt underneath.
 While younger Grenache can be overly fruity and simple, this older fruit stood out immediately as a revelation in Washington’s potential with this variety.
 It brings beautifully pure red fruits flavors, along with savory herb and crushed rock notes on the nose and palate.
 It is the core of our Justine Rhône-style blend.